 1. Severe exhaustion.
 You can barely get up in the morning.
 There’s no desire to do anything that involves effort.
 Just the thought of work, of doing what you do well but have overdone, can make you physically sick.

 5. Absence of positive emotions.
 This is one of the hallmarks of burnout.
 A brain on chronic life-or-death watch from chronic stress fixates on the perceived emergency, on threats, resentments, problems.
 Even what you used to enjoy outside work feels meaningless.
+Negative emotions crowd out the positive emotions needed for proactive measures to stop burnout.

 6. Catastrophic thoughts.
 Burnout leads to dire thinking.
 It colors everything dark and strips away the will and effort to change the situation.
 It sets off awfulizing and worst-case scenarios on a grand scale.
 “I can’t do this job anymore."
 "I won't be able to take it."
 "Why bother?”
 It’s all coming from an ancient part of your brain that doesn’t know how to interpret the social stressors of the modern world.
 It feeds false beliefs, and there are no coping resources left to fight them.